Kristina01111000/lavendersite/README.md

 - needed to manually sync to update prices from square
 - banner image edited in the column on the right, did you upload the images into wordpress?
+- made 2 of the bundle pages, waiting for feedback
-- I'll make the bundle pages and set up the applications alos.
+- I'll set up the applications